Application Process

 Steps to Apply

 To complete your Pharmaceutical Sciences graduate program application, follow the instructions below.
-If you have questions about the application process or Pharmaceutical Sciences graduate program, please contact GraduateAdmissions@cop.ufl.edu.
+If you have questions about the application process or the Pharmaceutical Sciences graduate program, please contact GraduateAdmissions@cop.ufl.edu.

-Step 2: Complete the UF Graduate Application
+Step 1: Complete the UF Graduate Application

 Complete the UF Graduate Application through the University of Florida Admissions website portal.
 Your application will NOT be reviewed if the following requirements have not been met: